Published: April 2014

-The aorta is the main conduit of blood in the body.
+The aorta is the main conduit and reservoir of oxygenated blood in the body.
 A large elastic artery, it is composed of three layers: The intima is the innermost layer and includes the single-layered endothelium.
 The media is the thickest layer of the aortic wall and is composed of sheets of elastic tissue, smooth muscle cells, and collagen, which provide the aorta with its tensile strength and distensibility.
 The adventitia is the outermost layer; it is composed of loose connective tissue and contains the vasa vasorum, which constitutes the blood supply to the aortic wall.

 Anatomically, the aorta is divided into subcomponents.
-The thoracic aorta consists of the aortic root, from the aortic annulus, including the sinuses of Valsalva, up to the level just above the sinotubular junction; the ascending aorta, from the sinotubular junction to the innominate artery, with an average diameter of 3 cm; the arch, from the innominate artery to the left subclavian artery; and the descending thoracic aorta, with an average diameter of 2.5 cm, and begins after the origin of the left subclavian artery.
+The thoracic aorta consists of the aortic root, from the aortic annulus, including the sinuses of Valsalva, up to the level just above the sinotubular junction; the ascending aorta, from the sinotubular junction to the innominate artery, with an average diameter of 3 cm; the arch, from the innominate artery to the left subclavian artery; and the descending thoracic aorta, with an average diameter of 2.5 cm, which begins after the origin of the left subclavian artery.
 The abdominal aorta begins when the descending thoracic aorta passes through the diaphragm.
 The abdominal aorta (average diameter, 2.0 cm) is further classified as suprarenal or infrarenal.

 An important predisposing factor to diseases of the aorta, particularly the ascending aorta, is cystic medial degeneration.
 It is characterized by smooth muscle cell necrosis and apoptosis and by degeneration of elastic fibers within the media of the aortic wall.
 Cystic spaces form in these areas of degeneration; thus its name.
 This degenerative process also extends to the elastic components of the adventitial layer.
 The weakened aortic wall is prone to aneurysm formation and dissection.
-This degenerative process, which can be genetically determined, is typically seen in connective tissue diseases such as Marfan and Ehlers-Danlos syndromes.
+This degenerative process, which can be genetically determined, is typically seen in connective tissue diseases such as Marfan, Loeys-Dietz, and Ehlers-Danlos syndromes.
 However, varying degrees of degeneration can be seen in patients without these disorders, occurring as an idiopathic variant in familial syndromes or as an acquired form.
 Hypertension and advancing age are associated with the latter.
-Varying degrees of cystic medial degeneration can also be seen in the genetically inferior aortas seen in association with congenital abnormalities, including bicuspid or unicuspid aortic valves, aortic coarctation, and Turner’s and Noonan’s syndromes.
+Varying degrees of cystic medial degeneration can also be seen in the genetically inferior aortas seen in association with congenital abnormalities, including bicuspid or unicuspid aortic valves, aortic coarctation, and Turner's and Noonan's syndromes.

 Atherosclerosis appears to play a major role in diseases of the aortic arch, descending thoracic, and abdominal aorta.
 Atherosclerosis can result in weakening of the aortic wall, making it prone to aneurysm formation or dissection.
 The development of aortic atherosclerosis is associated with traditional cardiac risk factors of smoking, hypertension, hyperglycemia, and atherogenic lipoproteins.
-Atherosclerosis can also lead to the formation of complex atheromatous plaques, prone to embolization, resulting in cerebral and peripheral arterial occlusive events.
+Atherosclerosis can also lead to the formation of complex atheromatous plaques, which are prone to embolization, resulting in cerebral and peripheral arterial occlusive events.

 Aortic injury from trauma usually occurs because of deceleration injuries.
 Traumatic dissection or laceration often occurs at the level of the left subclavian artery.
 Injury can result in the formation of a chronic pseudoaneurysm.